tsackton/taelgar/_MoC/Templates and Scripts/Whereabouts and Location Specification.md

 * Find the "last known whereabout"
 	* Candidate set = Take all of the whereabouts where type = away
 		* Start is before or equal to target
-	* If there are multiples, take the one with the most recent logical end date before the target date
+	* If there are multiples, take start date that is closed to the target date
 * Find the "origin whereabout"
 	* Candidate set = Take all of the whereabouts where type = home and start = undefined
 	* If there are multiples, select the lexically first one in the yaml